+Formal degree and apprenticeship programs in sheet metal fabrication are offered by trade, vocational or community colleges.
 According to the U.S. Bureau of Labor Statistics (BLS), most formal training programs for sheet metal workers last 4-5 years (www.bls.gov).
 These apprenticeship programs blend classroom instruction with on-the-job training.
 Upon completion, some training programs confer certificates, while others grant associate's degrees in sheet metal technology.

 Associate's Degree Programs and Apprenticeships

 Graduates may seek more advanced fabrication positions or management-level employment.
 Many of these programs adhere to local sheet metal regulations and guidelines set forth by the Sheet Metal Workers' International Association or the Sheet Metal and Air-Conditioning Contractors' National Association.
 These combined programs include coursework in:

 Licenses and Certifications